 Agile board: Can be a physical board or a project management software function used to keep track of team progress.

-Backlogs: Are outstanding tasks in the system.
-In the sprint planning process, any backlog stories will be moved into the sprint where responsible software developers or other team members work on them.
-In software development, this is often referred to as the product backlog.
+Backlogs: Are outstanding deliverables in the system.
+In the sprint planning process these are moved into the sprint, often referred to as the product backlog.

 The 12 Fundamental Principles of Agile